 Typical subsea "mine" concepts do not include the construction or use of local infrastructures as it is found with terrestrial mines.
-The company does not intend at this stage to construct any processing plant.
-The company does not currently have any mining sites but will report any future mining development.
+The company does not intend at this stage ii.
+Pollution (introduction of substances that do not naturally occur in the habitat from point and non-point sources).

-Exploration: The company has not identified any operation which would introduce substances that do not naturally occur in the habitat.
+Exploration: The company has not identified any operation that would introduce substances that do not naturally occur in the habitat.
 Especially for the coring and drilling activities, the company does not intend to use reverse circulation techniques involving drilling mud as commonly encountered in the O&G industry.

 Offshore Production: The currently considered mining system does not involve the introduction of substances that do not occur naturally from the habitat.
 For the vertical transportation of the excavated ore, the company's considered design uses local seawater for mixing the ore into a slurry.
-Following dewatering, the same local seawater is disposed at the seabed following filtration.
-Potential residuals in form of fine sediments will be minimised and are originating for the seabed where the original ore has been excavated, thus the potential sediment release comes from a natural occurring source.
+Following dewatering, the same local seawater is disposed of at the seabed following filtration.
+Potential residuals in form of fine sediments will be minimised and originate from the seabed where the original ore has been excavated, thus the potential sediment release comes from a naturally occurring source.
 It is possible that similarly to other underwater activities, technical failure of subsea machinery may lead to hydraulic fluid spillage.
-The amount of such spillage is usually very small and does not lead to major change of water chemistry which could impact the local biodiversity.
-In addition, underwater machinery design is shifting towards full electrification and thus removes the forementioned oil spillage risks.
+The amount of such spillage is usually very small and does not lead to major changes in water chemistry which could impact the local biodiversity.
+In addition, underwater machinery designs are shifting towards full electrification and thus remove the aforementioned oil spillage risks.

-Onshore Production: Mineral processing uses chemical products which may be released either through slippage or as part of the tailing disposal process.
+Onshore Production: Mineral processing uses chemical products that may be released either through slippage or as part of the tailing disposal process.
 Even though the company does not plan to own or manage such facilities, the company will report any relevant information related to the release of chemical products from its mineral processing partners.

-i.
+iii.
 Introduction of invasive species, pests, and pathogens:

-The company has not identified any risks of introducing invasive species, pests or pathogens to the biodiversity presents at the mining site.
-The environmental conditions of the subsea mining worksite have led to the development of a specific biodiversity which is specialised for surviving into the deep-sea environment.
+The company has not identified any risks of introducing invasive species, pests, or pathogens to the biodiversity present at the mining site.
+The environmental conditions of the subsea mining worksite have led to the development of a specific biodiversity that is specialised for surviving in the deep-sea environment.
 Should marine species be accidentally introduced from the surface equipment, it is unlikely that these individuals would survive the conditions of the deep-sea and present a threat to the deep-sea environment.

-ii.
+iv.
 Reduction of species: